Cold trap

-In vacuum applications, a cold trap is a device that condenses all vapors except the permanent gases into a liquid or solid.
+In vacuum applications, a cold trap is a device that condenses all vapors except the permanent gases (hydrogen, oxygen, and nitrogen) into a liquid or solid.
 The most common objective is to prevent vapors being evacuated from an experiment from entering a vacuum pump where they would condense and contaminate it.
 Particularly large cold traps are necessary when removing large amounts of liquid as in freeze drying.

 Cold traps also refer to the application of cooled surfaces or baffles to prevent oil vapours from flowing from a pump and into a chamber.
 In such a case, a baffle or a section of pipe containing a number of cooled vanes, will be attached to the inlet of an existing pumping system.
 By cooling the baffle, either with a cryogen such as a dry ice mixture, or by use of an electrically driven Peltier element, oil vapour molecules that strike the baffle vanes will condense and thus be removed from the pumped cavity.

 Applications

 Pumps that use oil either as their working fluid (diffusion pumps), or as their lubricant (mechanical rotary pumps), are often the sources of contamination in vacuum systems.
 Placing a cold trap at the mouth of such a pump greatly lowers the risk that oil vapours will backstream into the cavity.

 Cold traps can also be used for experiments involving vacuum lines such as small-scale very low temperature distillations/condensations.
 This is accomplished through the use of a coolant such as liquid nitrogen or a freezing mixture of dry ice in acetone or a similar solvent with a low melting point.
 Liquid nitrogen is only used when dry ice or other cryogenic approaches will not condense the desired gasses since liquid nitrogen will also condense oxygen.
 Any oxygen gas content in the vacuum line or any leak in the vacuum line will result in liquid oxygen mixed with the target vapors, often with explosive results.

 When performed on a larger scale, this technique is called freeze-drying, and the cold trap is referred to as the condenser.

 Cold traps are also used in cryopump systems to generate hard vacua by condensing the major constituents of the atmosphere (nitrogen, oxygen, carbon dioxide and water) into their liquid or solid forms.

+An igloo or other snow bivouac may exploit the same principle – confinement of denser cool air within an impermeable lower volume – to reduce cold air reaching the occupants through use of a sump or cill around a raised sleeping platform within.